The first phase of the tram is complete – Welcome aboard!

-Tampere Tramway is being built in two stages, with implementation of part 1 taking place in 2017–2021.
+Tampere Tramway is being built in two stages.
 The first stage was implemented in 2017–2021.
 In the first part, Tampere has received tram tracks and stops from Pyynikintori to Hervantajärvi and from the University Central Hospital to Sorin Square.
 In addition, a tram depot has been built in Hervanta.
 Traffic began in the first part on August 9, 2021.

 Tampere Tramway’s cars will run every 7.5 minutes during the daytime, with an interval of 3–4 minutes in the city centre.
 At transfer stops, passengers can change to buses under a covered platform without thresholds or the need to cross the street.

 Line 1 from Sorin aukio to Kaupin kampus includes 9 stops: